 A core investing tenet is that the reward of any given investment should be commensurate with the risk taken.
 If a given investment offers an outsized reward, investors will eventually bid it up so that the reward decreases, or the risk will become more evident over time.

 Alternative investments – investments that go beyond traditional investing in stocks, bonds, mutual funds, or ETFs – offer the potential of higher returns and benefits such as returns typically uncorrelated with the stock market.
 Investors can expect, of course, that those returns come with commensurate risks and trade-offs.
 It’s worth understanding the nature of those risks to understand whether alternatives can bolster your portfolio, improve your risk/return profile, and potentially offer long-term passive income.
-Here are three of the most common issues investors face when seeking diversified returns through alternative investments, and how the Yieldstreet Prism fund addresses those concerns.
+Here are three of the most common issues investors face when seeking diversified returns through alternative investments, and how the Yieldstreet Alternative Income Fund addresses those concerns.

 Access is often the first hurdle to alternatives.
 In a recent episode of The Yield, Jim Jessee pointed out that in “the traditional alternative space, you need a net worth of at least a million dollars, annual income of $200,000 to $300,000,” to participate, in other words, you need to be an accredited investor.
 Accreditation can be prohibitive to many investors, which is a shame because, as Bill Reigel stated earlier in that podcast, alternatives “should be able to deliver a real return above public equities of between…2% to as much as 6% or 8% on the highest side.”